LahiruTjay/nlp-chronicles/README.md

 This repository contains the related code for the article series "NLP Chronicles".

 NLP Chronicles is an article series dedicated to Natural Language Processing.

-In this series, we will start with the basics, and advance further.
-Also the series will feature NLP tips and tricks, library evaluations etc.
+In this series, we will start with Natural Language Processing basics, and later move to advanced topics.
+Also the series will feature tips and tricks, library evaluations etc.